Preventing the extinction of a Chinese Hornbeam

 What are we doing?

-Working with local Chinese partners including universities, government institutions and botanic gardens, GTC are establishing research plots within the remaining natural stands of C. tientaiensis.
+Working with local Chinese partners including universities, government institutions and botanic gardens, BGCI are establishing research plots within the remaining natural stands of C. tientaiensis.
 The vegetation and environmental data gathered will be invaluable for future reintroduction initiatives.
 We are also planting and growing saplings at reinforcement sites at Tiantai Mountain and Dapan Mountain National Nature Reserve.
 The next steps of the project are to hold a training course on propagation and population reinforcement techniques for forestry department and Sanmen Botanical Garden staff.
 Developing local capacity will bolster reinforcement efforts, to guarantee the survival of this species into the future.

 The main activities of this project include: